fibo/geohash-neighbours/README.md

 Algorithm was written and implemented in few days: as a mathematician, I am confident it is right.
 It needs more test cases as well as users that try it and compare it to the method they are currently using.
-So your feedback will be welcome.
+Your feedback will be welcome.

 ## GeoHash format